acsl-technion/hyperturtle/readme.md

 3. You might need to acquire an IP address from inside the container.
 Assuming the name of the container is "hyperturtle-test" docker exec hyperturtle-test dhclient eth0

+4. Attach a networking hyperupcall (see hyperupcalls folder)

 ## Citation
 When referring to this repository, please cite our publication.